Lynsay/Lynsay/README.md

 # Hello, I'm Dr Lynsay Shepherd

 ## About Me
-* 👩‍💻Lecturer in Cybersecurity and HCI at Abertay University, Dundee.
+- 👩‍💻Lecturer in Cybersecurity and HCI at Abertay University, Dundee.
-* 🎓PhD in Usable Security.
+- 🎓PhD in Usable Security.
 * 🖥 Regularly work with web technologies and IoT devices.
 * 📝 Interested in collaboration or MbR/PhD supervision?
-Get in touch:[mailto](mailto:lynsay.shepherd@abertay.ac.uk)
+Get in touch: [lynsay.shepherd@abertay.ac.uk](mailto:lynsay.shepherd@abertay.ac.uk)

 ## Tools and Technologies